oasp/s2i/devonfw/README.md

 	  GIT_REF=master
 	  CONTEXT_DIR=/context

-The following parametres are opcional
+The following parameters are optional

 	$ cat paramfile
 	  APPLICATION_HOSTNAME=Custom hostname for service routes.
 Leave blank for default hostname, e.g.: <application-name>.<project>.<default-domain-suffix>,
 	  # Only for angular
 	  REST_ENDPOINT_URL=The URL of the backend's REST API endpoint.
-This can be declarated after, REST_ENDPOINT_PATTERN=The pattern URL of the backend's REST API endpoint that must be modify by the REST_ENDPOINT_URL variable,
+This can be declared after, REST_ENDPOINT_PATTERN=The pattern URL of the backend's REST API endpoint that must be modify by the REST_ENDPOINT_URL variable,

 For example, to deploy My Thai Star Java